mesosphere-backup/cassandra-mesos-deprecated/docs/docs/introduction.md

 # Configuration

-The Cassandra-on-Mesos framework requires these things before you get started:
+The Cassandra-Mesos framework requires these things before you get started:

 * Number of Cassandra nodes
 * Number of seed nodes